notAI-tech/fastDeploy-site/docs/architecture.md

 2. Features: supports sync, async apis, webhooks and file, json inputs, client side batching, server side batching.

 3. Supports all deep learning toolkits.
+(PyTorch, Tensorflow, Keras, Kaldi ..  all support batching.)

 3. Well tested and benchmarked.
     1. By design, fastDeploy's serving performance will always be more than sequential predictions.